jeffchen1118/CyberSafe-Guards/README.md

 ### **Initial testing plan**

-I had planned for this site to be accessible and legible on all screen sizes.
+I had planned for this site to be accessible and working on all screen sizes.
 I used Chrome Dev Tools to test, tweak and debug in the early stages.
-I deployed my site halfway through to test on real-world devices.
-These devices included:
+Tools or devices used included:
 - Huawei monitor(1920 X 1080)
 - Philips 32 Inch QFD Monitor
 - Xiami GT 5G phone